dart-lang/site-www/src/_guides/language/analysis-options.md

 ### Suppressing rules for a line of code

-To suppress a specific rule on a specific line of code, preceed that line with a comment using the following format:
+To suppress a specific rule on a specific line of code, preceed that line with an `ignore` comment:

 {% prettify dart %}
 // ignore: <linter rule>